vishnusivadasan/ai_assistant/tests/TESTING.md

 ## Available Test Scripts

-We've provided three test scripts to verify different aspects of the API-based decision making:
+We've provided three test scripts to verify different aspects of the API-based decision making.
+All test scripts are located in the `tests/` directory.

-### 1. Intent Classification Test (`test_ai_terminal.py`)
+### 1. Intent Classification Test (`tests/test_ai_terminal.py`)

 This script tests how the AI classifies different types of user input, including:
 - Direct shell commands